9 Benefits of Babywearing for Mom and Baby

-So, in honor of all the baby wearers out there and others who are keen to know about babywearing, this article is for Mothers to learn about babywearing benefits for you and your newborn.
+In honor of all the baby wearers out there and others who are keen to know about babywearing, this article is for Mothers to learn about the benefits of babywearing for you and your newborn.

 I have seen many people, especially Africans wearing their babies and in those times when I knew nothing about it, I considered it dangerous for the baby.
 You see, baby hanging on your back for hours in a typical position.

 I know babywearing truly saved my sanity, during the first year of my life.
 It’s even more like a lifesaver during those crazy toddler years as well.

 Builds a stronger bond between you and your child

 When you and your baby remain constantly with each other throughout the day, you create a special bonding with him.
 When my babies cried a lot, I used to wear them.

 This way they felt snuggled and carried.
 The more time I spent with them, the more they got attached t me.

 Thanks to babywearing, gone are the days I had to keep them away from me to do some errands.
 When going out, I used to carry my baby in a carrier, while holding groceries.

 There were a bond, closeness and a positive touch between both of us that relaxed and connected us together.

 This physical closeness is essential for a parent and child.
 The baby is able to sense your emotions and hear your voice.
 You can talk to him all the time and this helps in the early development of his language skills as well.